Alpha Hydroxy Acids (AHAs) vs. Beta Hydroxy Acids (BHAs)

 Alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs) are acids used to treat a variety of skin diseases, including acne, and are available in:

-Examples of widely-used BHAs: Salicylic acid is the only widely-used BHA
+Examples of Widely-used BHAs: Salicylic acid is the only widely-used BHA

-- Differences Between AHA and BHA
+- Differences Between AHAs and BHAs

-- Similarities Between AHAs and BHAs
+- AHAs and BHAs Work in Similar Ways

-- Side Effects of AHAs and BHAs
+- AHAs and BHAs Have Similar Side Effects

 - Alpha hydroxy acids (AHAs)